Mussab Ali: 2025 Jersey City mayoral campaign

-He is a candidate in the 2025 Jersey City mayoral election.
+Ali was a candidate in the 2025 Jersey City mayoral election.
 Ali filed paperwork with the New Jersey Election Law Enforcement Commission in April 2024 to run in the nonpartisan 2025 Jersey City mayoral election.

 During the campaign, Ali emphasized affordability, public transit, and ethics reforms, including proposals to expand affordable housing, improve local bus service, and tighten anti-corruption rules.
-His campaign has often been compared with that of Zohran Mamdani from across the Hudson River.
+His campaign was often compared with that of Zohran Mamdani from across the Hudson River.

 Ali participated in a number of forums and televised interviews, including an October 2025 NJPBS “Chat Box” program with fellow candidates James Solomon and Bill O’Dea, as well as issue-oriented events hosted by local advocacy groups.
 In late October, his campaign reported third-quarter fundraising of about $244,000 with roughly $250,000 cash on hand, according to filings summarized by Hudson County View.

-He received support from several progressive elected officials and organizations, including endorsements from U.S. Representatives Ilhan Omar and Ro Khanna, and from Minnesota Attorney General Keith Ellison.
+He received support from several progressive elected officials and organizations, including endorsements from U.S. Representatives Ilhan Omar and Ro Khanna, and Minnesota Attorney General Keith Ellison.
 Additional institutional support included endorsements by People for the American Way, Run for Something, and New American Leaders Action Fund.

 The 2025 race drew seven candidates vying to succeed outgoing mayor Steven Fulop; if no candidate won a majority on November 4, a December 2 runoff was scheduled under city rules.
-Ali would be eliminated from the race in the November 4, 2025 general election after coming in fourth place.
+Ali was eliminated from the race in the November 4, 2025 general election, after coming in fourth place.

+2026 U.S. House campaign

+2026 Democratic primary results by precinct:

+Ali ran for Congress in 2026, challenging incumbent representative Rob Menendez in the Democratic primary.

+Ali lost to Menendez 31.1%–68.9%.